 Yes, some students will require an individualised schedule but not everyone will.
 The aim is to lower support as and when able in order to increase independence.
 As they become more used to the classroom routines hopefully for some students, they can begin to use the whole class schedule as long as you continue to explicitly teach it and refer to it.
 For more on how to teach students to use an independent schedule check this article out from Dr Christine Reeve.
 It may then be that the most or all students just need whole class and work schedules.

-Work schedules are used, as the name implies, to break down what is required within some lessons.
+Work schedules are used, as the name implies, to break down what is required within some lessons or activities.
 They are used for independent workstations, rotations, centres or within group lessons such as morning circle or music.
-On a work schedule, visuals inform the student what comes next to complete one task or a group of tasks, when the task(s) is/are finished and sometimes what the student is working for.
+On a work schedule, visuals inform the student what comes next to complete one task or a group of tasks, when the task(s) is/are finished.
 Initially students will require a range of prompts and a support person to be successful but the aim as with all schedules, is to fade the prompts as able to increase independence.
 For some students they require more support.
 For these students a first/then schedule is used.

 A first/then schedule provides maximum support for students who are overwhelmed with the school day.
 These students will need the support of an adult to be successful and require the first/then level of support all day.
 They are typically on an individualised program.
-Initially the visual on the first side of the schedule is the work task and on then is a preferred choice.
-The student completes the work task and it is removed, leaving the preferred task.
-At this point the current preferred visual moves on to the first side and the next task is placed on then.
-This continues for every aspect of the student’s day.
+The visual on the first side of the schedule is the work task and the next task is there to offer predictability for the student.
+The student completes the first work task and it is removed, leaving the next task.
+Then the process begins again.

 Free For You